Mayar-Elghandour/SPR_classification_DL/README.md

 <a name="dataset"></a>
 ## Dataset
-This dataset is unique as it has an age range between 0 and 16.2 years, unlike other open-source datasets that range from pediatrics to old age.
+This dataset is unique as it has an age range between 0 and 16.2 years, unlike other open-source datasets that range from pediatrics to old age. it was taken from 140 female and 150 male. the method of acquisation was through a digital stethoscope (Yunting model II Stethoscope, Yunting II).
 <a name="source"></a>
 ### Data source
 The dataset used is the [SPR Sound:  SJTU Paediatric Respiratory Sound Database](https://github.com/SJTU-YONGFU-RESEARCH-GRP/SPRSound)